 Leonard

-Leonard Barnes Main was born in Natick, Massachusetts on November 12, 1917.
+My Dad, Leonard Barnes Main was born in Natick, Massachusetts on November 12, 1917.
 That makes him 24 years old when drafted.
 He had a fairly typical childhood and family for the time.
 He was tall and lanky with dark hair.
 He had 6 sisters and 2 brothers: Clifford, Laura, Donald, Leonard, Betty, Bernice, June, Nancy, and Jean.
-He graduated high school and worked with trees but never ever considered a career in the Army.
+He graduated high school and works with trees but has never ever considered a career in the Army.

 Just a Regular Guy